DaliaBasa/Active-Directory/ActiveDirectory.md

 Directory services information can be distributed among many different computers, but performing searches and maintenance is done on a single database.
 Directory services allows accessing information from different computers that are connected to the directory services as well as different operating systems.
 Directory services supports a hierarchical naming model, make searches, and replications.

 # Lightweight Directory Access Protocol (LDAP)
+Lightweight Directory Access Protocol (LDAP) is a protocol used to query and modify objects in Active Directory and other directory services that supports the use of LDAP.
+LDAP was supposed to be the ‘bridge’ between X.500 (international directory services standard) and Internet applications.
+LDAP only allows to do limited amount of operating, that are basic.

+LDAP session starts when a client connects the LDAP server, an LDAP server is called Directory System Agent (DSA).
+LDAP communicates on port 389 for both TCP and UD, and on port 636 for LDAPS, the client then may query and modify using basic operations.

 # Kerberos